Beginners - TEU00231/232 - Sem 1 or Sem2; Post-Beginners – TEU00641/642 - Sem 1 or Sem 2

 - Visiting students should confirm with their home university whether this module fulfills language credit requirements before enrolling.

-- Applications will be screened after enrollment.
-Students who enroll in a module that does not match their proficiency level will be reassigned to another elective with available places.
+- Applications will be screened after enrollment to ensure students are placed in the correct module for their proficiency level.
+Students who enroll in a module that does not match their proficiency will be reassigned to another elective with available places.

 * Please note that assessment methods, assessment weightings and amount of contact hours are subject to change by the module coordinator.
 You can confirm all assessment details and expected contact hours with the module coordinator upon starting the elective.